alexedwards/scs/gormstore/README.md

 CREATE INDEX sessions_expiry_idx ON sessions (expiry);
 ```
+For other stores you can find the setup here: [MSSQL](https://github.com/alexedwards/scs/tree/master/mssqlstore), [MySQL](https://github.com/alexedwards/scs/tree/master/mysqlstore), [SQLite3](https://github.com/alexedwards/scs/tree/master/sqlite3store).

-If no table is pressent new table will be automatically created.
+If no table is present, a new one will be automatically created.

-The database user for your application must have `CREATE TABLE`, `SELECT`, `INSERT`, `UPDATE` and `DELETE` permissions.
+The database user for your application must have `CREATE TABLE`, `SELECT`, `INSERT`, `UPDATE` and `DELETE` permissions on this table.

 ## Example